adslabcuhk/elect/AE_INSTRUCTION.md

 ssh -i ~/.ssh/cc_rsa cc@129.114.108.181
 ```

+Note that the Chameleon Cloud may suffer from network congestion.
+If you encounter any network issues, please try again later.
+We will pose the status of the Chameleon Cloud in the [Google doc](https://docs.google.com/document/d/17MhQdqkkl7gCqBG-EWxK2bc2TRHkrt1elJBqVQwpfGM/edit?usp=sharing) if it encounters problems.

 Alternatively, we provide a testbed in our local cluster with a similar configuration (8 machines equipped with SSDs).
 It requires the use of the CSE department VPN (via [OpenVPN](https://www.cse.cuhk.edu.hk/misc/cse-account-password-vpn/)) to access the cluster.
 After downloading the OpenVPN and connecting to the CSE department VPN, you can access the cluster via the following command:

 ```shell